Srushtiii00/WomenSafetyAlert/README.md

 1. Open the `src/main.cpp` file in the Arduino IDE or VS Code (with PlatformIO).
 2. Select your ESP32 board and click **Upload**.

 ## 👥 Team / Contributors

-This project was developed as a collaborative effort by the following team members:

----

-## 👥 Team / Contributors